e3-/resolve/docs/source/getting_started.md

 ````

 We recommend using the [Anaconda](https://www.continuum.io/downloads) Python distribution and package manager.
-You can also use [Miniconda](https://docs.conda.io/en/latest/miniconda.html), which is a smaller version that only includes `conda` not all the default packages.
 During the installation process, we recommend selecting the "Add Anaconda3 to my PATH environment variable" option
 so that you have easy access to the `conda` command from the command line.